appleguy19/newsong/README.md

 # About

-This site is built with the following technologies
+This is the repo for Newsong's new site.
  -

-# Developing this Site

-First clone the repository.